sisrfeng/coc-wiki/Debug-language-server.md

 }
 ```

-However, the output of LSP communication is difficult for humans to read, you can upload the content to the LSP inspector: https://microsoft.github.io/language-server-protocol/inspector/, which would looks like:
+However, the output of LSP communication is difficult for humans to read.
+You can upload the content to the LSP inspector: https://microsoft.github.io/language-server-protocol/inspector/, which looks like this:

 <img width="833" alt="screen shot 2018-07-20 at 12 15 10 pm" src="https://user-images.githubusercontent.com/251450/42982989-c32a21d2-8c16-11e8-84ea-630497a24900.png">